Divers find 5 bodies during search of superyacht wreckage after it sank off Sicily, 1 still missing

 PORTICELLO, Sicily (AP) — Divers searching the wreck of a superyacht that sank off Sicily found the bodies of five passengers Wednesday and searched for one more as questions intensified about why the vessel sank so quickly when a nearby sailboat remained largely unscathed.

-Rescue crews unloaded three body bags from rescue vessels that pulled into port at Porticello.
-Salvatore Cocina, head of the Sicily civil protection agency, said two other bodies had also been found in the wreckage for a total of five.
+Rescue crews brought four body bags ashore into port at Porticello.
+Salvatore Cocina, head of the Sicily civil protection agency, said a fifth body had been located.
+Divers at the scene said they would try to recover it on Thursday while continuing the search for the sixth.

-The discovery made clear the operation to search the hull on the seabed 50 meters (164 feet) underwater had quickly turned into a recovery one, not a rescue, given the amount of time that had passed and that no signs of life had emerged over three days of searching, maritime experts said.
+The discovery made clear the operation to search the hull on the seabed 50 meters (164 feet) underwater had quickly turned into a recovery one, not a rescue, given the amount of time that had passed and with no signs of life emerging over three days of searching.

 The Bayesian, a 56-meter (184-foot) British-flagged yacht, went down in a storm early Monday as it was moored about a kilometer (a half-mile) offshore.
 Civil protection officials said they believed the ship was struck by a tornado over the water, known as a waterspout, and sank quickly.